 This post may contain affiliate links.

 We’re ticking ALL the boxes with this vegetarian Orzo Bake recipe.
-It’s a easy, zero fuss and practically hands-off dinner, so you can get on with other things while this midweek winner does its own thing in the oven.
+The butternut squash and halloumi work so well together, it’s something a little different as well as an easy, practically hands-off vegetarian family meal, so you can get on with other things while this midweek winner does its own thing in the oven.

 If pasta bakes are your thing, this special edition Orzo Bake is going to be right up your street.